dhivyanj/qff25-hthn/README.md

 1. Dashboard based integration and dynamically uploading data.
 Skeleton work of the same is present here in the repo.
 2. We can also work on improving the security of energy grids as the renewable sources are prone to environmental hijacking by third party bad actors (basically "hacking" in the world of sociology and biology); by using the quantum models for dynamic load balancing; so that our smart bidirectional energy grid supply can survive even in the face of catastrophic failure due to resource reallocation.

+Glimpses at what the future scope could look like can be seen in the Future_implements folder, where we have tried to perform multiple different implementations with streamlit and ipynb; and some others that are not even present there like a HTML/css/react based versions of the website that we tried to demo, but integration seemed unfeasible.

 ## Research